 I considered my options and what the Inklings would have done.
 In the end, I opted to go to the Lamb and Flag across the street.
 Theo had said it was better, and further pointed out that the Inklings had gone there as well.

 I started with a pint of Lamb and Flag Gold.
 Mmmm, beer.

 For lunch I wanted something truly British, so had the Steak and Ale Suet Pudding.
 This was something I didn’t think I could find at home.
 So, how was it?
 The peas were bland, the carrots were bland, the potatoes were bland.
-The pudding wasn’t actually awful as a starting point, but needed salt, perhaps some pepper and herbs.
+The pudding wasn’t awful by any means, but it needed salt, perhaps some pepper and herbs.
 Everything was frankly underseasoned.

 It was then that I noticed the condiments on the table and fully understood British food.
 There were tomato sauce (ketchup), salad cream, mayonnaise, mustard, vinegar, and brown sauce (steak sauce).
 All in addition to salt and pepper.
 I added some salt and pepper to everything, some vinegar to the potatoes, and some brown sauce to the pudding and had a revelation.

 British food isn’t poorly made, it’s poorly eaten.
 We come to Britain with an American (or French or Italian) expectation of eating a meal made by an expert cook, who will have seasoned and flavored everything correctly.
 Theoretically, we, with a few exceptions, should add only salt and pepper.
 As foodies, we think of the chef as the artist, and we must be careful not to bastardize his or her dish.
 But in Britain such thinking is turned on its head.
 The chef prepares the basic meal and applies a crumb coat, a much more minimal approach, and then we complete the preparation to our liking.
 British food is all about the condiments.
 This is why the Brits were happy to adopt chutney … It’s a great condiment!